-We anticipate that our general and administrative expenses in future periods will be contingent upon our discussions with the FDA, expected in the third quarter of 2024.
-If we are able to file an NDA with the FDA based on our accumulation of clinical evidence, we anticipate our general and administrative expenses would increase in future periods to support increases in our drug development activities and as we build our commercial capabilities in advance of receiving regulatory approval.
+We anticipate that our general and administrative expenses in future periods will be contingent upon our discussions with the FDA.
+If we are able to file an NDA with the FDA under an accelerated pathway, we anticipate our general and administrative expenses would increase in future periods to support increases in our drug development activities and as we build our commercial capabilities in advance of receiving regulatory approval.
 This potential increase will likely include increased headcount, increased stock compensation expenses, expanded infrastructure including certain sales and marketing activities performed ahead of regulatory approval, and increased insurance expenses.
-If we are unable to file an NDA based on our FDA interaction, we would need to continue investing in clinical research activities and we anticipate our general and administrative expenses would decrease in future periods as we decrease commercial expansion projects, including at our Elkton, Maryland facility, and as we implement cost-saving initiatives, such as a reduction in compensation, a hiring freeze, and elimination of certain staff positions.
+If we are unable to file an NDA with the FDA under an accelerated pathway, we would need to continue investing in clinical research activities and we anticipate our general and administrative expenses would decrease in future periods as we decrease commercial expansion projects, including at our Elkton, Maryland facility, and as we implement cost-saving initiatives, such as a reduction in compensation, a hiring freeze, and elimination of certain staff positions.

-Total Other Income (Expense), Net
+[Table of Contents](#)Total Other Income (Expense), Net

-Total other income (expense), net, consists primarily of (i) interest income and interest expense, (ii) commitment share expense from shares of Common Stock issued as a commitment fee, (iii) changes in the fair value of our (a) common stock warrant liabilities and (b) Contingent Earn-outs, (iv) research and development tax credits, unconditional grants, and conditional grants for which applicable conditions have been met, and (v) realized gains and losses on foreign currency transactions and other miscellaneous income and expense items.
+Total other income (expense), net, consists primarily of (i) interest income and interest expense, (ii) commitment share expense from shares of Common Stock issued as a commitment fee, (iii) issuance costs for common stock warrant liabilities, (iv) a loss on initial issuance of equity from the fair value in excess of proceeds from a public equity offering, (v) changes in the fair value of our common stock warrant liabilities and Contingent Earn-outs, (vi) research and development tax credits, unrestricted grants, and conditional grants for which applicable conditions have been met, and (vii) realized gains and losses on foreign currency transactions and other miscellaneous income and expense items.